STEP 6: “Were entirely ready to have God remove all these defects of character.”

 - Trust the Process: Remember, just as you couldn’t overcome food addiction without God’s help, you cannot eliminate these defenses alone.
 Step 6 prepares your heart and mind for working step 7 where you will invite God to work in you.

-- Print blank Readiness Tables: Read the example Defenses Readiness Table (below) and print out some blank copies of the Defenses Readiness Table so that you can begin to explore the benefits and costs of hanging onto your own defenses.
+- Read the example Defenses Readiness Assessment (below) and print out some blank copies of the Defenses Readiness Assessment so that you can explore the benefits and costs of hanging onto your own defenses.

 - Review each of the Defenses you listed in your Step 5 Defense Inventory.
-List each of them in the leftmost column of the Defenses Readiness Table.
-You can always add more as needed.
+List each of them in the leftmost column of the Defenses Readiness Assessment.
+You can always add more defenses as needed.

-- For Each Defense: Answer the questions in the table.
+- For Each Defense: Answer each questions in the table.

 - How does it help you?
 (How has this served me in the past?)

-- How do I resist letting go?
+- How do you resist letting go?
 (What fears make it hard to let go?)

-- How will I benefit from letting go?
+- How will you benefit from letting go?
 (What might life look like without this defense?)

-- For Each Defense: Check your Willingness to live without it:
+- Check your Willingness to live without it:

 - Ask yourself, “Am I really willing to live without this character defect and what it does for me?”